warmana/cloudant-docs-fork/source/includes/api/_advanced_replication.md

 }
 ```

-Arguments can be supplied to the filter function by including key:value pairs in the `query_params` field of the invocation.
+Arguments can be supplied to the filter function by including 'key:value'
+pairs in the `query_params` field of the invocation.

 ### Named Document Replication